-Crescent Park Community Garden celebrates its first year!
-After years of planning, the garden was built one year ago on a weekend in mid-April by dedicated volunteers who hauled crushed gravel, laid down mulch, and built garden boxes and compost bins to create a gem of a community garden in the heart of Ocean Park.
+After years of planning, Crescent Park Community Garden was built by dedicated volunteers who hauled crushed gravel, laid down mulch, and built garden boxes and compost bins to create a gem of a community garden in the heart of Ocean Park.

 Alexandra Community Garden

-Now entering its sixth season, Alexandra Community Garden consists of thirty plots, leased on an annual basis to members of the community.
+Alexandra Community Garden consists of thirty plots, leased on an annual basis to members of the community.
 It is located in a small park, privately owned by Alex House, across the street from the facility in Crescent Beach.
-In addition to the individual plots, gardeners tend a food bank plot located on the grounds of Alex House as well as a number of communal flower boxes and barrels.

 For more information on our community garden please email firstname.lastname@example.org.